Snapchain/devops/README.md

 L1_FUNDED_PRIVATE_KEY=<l1-pre-funded-account-private-key>
 ```

-Note: you can read thoes values by ssh'ing into the L1 server and find in `/home/snapchain/op-chain-deployment/configs`
+Note:

-- run `make l2-gen-addresses` to generate and fund the 3 addresses for the L2
+- you can read thoes values by ssh'ing into the L1 server and find in `/home/snapchain/op-chain-deployment/configs`
-- `make start-op-chain-sepolia`
+- you migth need to run `sudo chown -R snapchain:snapchain /home/snapchain/op-chain-deployment` if you get permission errors

 then run:
 ```